aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ### Inserting Inline and Free-floating Shapes

 You can insert an inline shape with a specified type and size and a free-floating shape with the specified position, size and text wrap type into a document using DocumentBuilder.InsertShape method.
 The DocumentBuilder.InsertShape method enables to insert DML shape into the document model.
 The document must be saved in the format, which support DML shapes, otherwise such nodes will be converted to VML shape, while document saving.
-The following code example demonstrates how to insert these types of shapes into the document.
+The following code example shows how to insert these types of shapes into the document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-InsertShapeUsingDocumentBuilder.java" >}}